 Try EC2 Right Sizing with ParkMyCloud for Free

-During your trial, you will also be able to assign parking schedules to any non-production VMs deployed on Azure and non-production instances deployed on GCE – maximizing the savings on your cloud spend, which of course are yours to keep.
+During your trial, you will also be able to assign parking schedules to any non-production VMs deployed on Azure and non-production instances deployed on Google Cloud – maximizing the savings on your cloud spend, which of course are yours to keep.
 To find out more about our free trial, or to get answers to any questions about EC2 right sizing with ParkMyCloud, do not hesitate to contact us today.

 - EC2 resources often become over-provisioned or redundant as demand lessens.